 A. The common deed in Michigan is the "warranty deed" where the seller warrants title.
-"Special warranty" and "Covenant" deeds are becoming more accepted and popular whereby, in each case, the seller gives warranties against title defects arising during seller's period of ownership only.
+The "special warranty deed" is becoming more accepted and popular whereby the seller gives warranties against title defects arising during seller's period of ownership only.
 Quit claim deeds are also frequently used where the seller conveys whatever interest it has and provides no warranties of title, in which case the buyer should obtain and would be relying entirely on title insurance to address title defects.